dorstrauss/My_Avatar/README.md

 Server - the website was developed using Django.

 ## Why
-To demonstrate the powerful capabilities of AI.
+First of all, because it is really cool!
+Secondly to demonstrate the powerful capabilities of AI these days.